As if the Beagle and the Cocker Spaniel weren’t perfect breeds on their own, the Bocker was produced to give us the ultimate combination puppy.

 Patience and consistency are key to training the Beagle and Cocker Spaniel mix in the best way.

-Equally important to develop the dog’s personality is to indulge it in socialization from a very early stage.
+Equally important to developing the dog’s personality is to indulge it in socialization from a very early stage.

 While this is a very affectionate dog, it won’t cling on to you or stay physically attached to you the whole day.